 I’ve had many clients who were avid cola drinkers, even using their Coke or Pepsi as a breakfast coffee substitute.
-I also have seen plenty of people who readily recognized that they were addicted to colas — using several of these drinks a day to stay alert and functioning.
+I also have seen plenty of people who readily recognized that they were addicted to sodas — using several of these drinks a day to stay alert and functioning.
 Somewhere deep down, I believe all of us know sodas are not nourishing but not all of us are fully aware of the detailed relationship between soda and bone health.

 Even so, because so many of us continue to drink soda, I don’t believe we truly understand the detrimental effects on our health.
 Especially when you consider the average American consumes nearly 45 gallons of soda a year.
 We drink more soda than any other beverage, including bottled water (28.3 gallons), beer (20.8 gallons), and milk (20.4 gallons), according to 2010 figures from the Beverage Marketing Corporation.

 Excessive soda use paves the way for many degenerative diseases including diabetes, obesity, metabolic syndrome, heart disease, tooth decay, and osteoporosis.

 For example, researchers studied soda and bone health and found the effect of drinking three cola-type sodas or more a day.
 They found that women who drank cola — whether regular, diet, or noncaffeinated — had nearly 4% lower bone mineral density in the hip.
 (Non-cola sodas were not found to have the same effect; nor did the men in the study show lower hip bone density.)
 For young girls the data is even stronger documenting increased fracture risk with soda use.
 In fact, studies show a 3 to 5 fold increase in fractures among teenage girls who regularly consume acidic soft drink beverages.

 Bone experts have several ideas as to why soda and bone health are related: